TaiwanMoney Card

-It is a combined credit card, electronic purse and public transport payment card being the first such card when it was rolled out by its providers (MasterCard, Cathay United Bank and Acer e-Service) in June 2006.
+It was a combined credit card, electronic purse and public transport payment card, being the first such card when it was rolled out by its providers (MasterCard, Cathay United Bank and Acer e-Service) in June 2006.

 History

 The Kaohsiung City transit authority selected a consortium led by Acer to run the program in 2003, testing began in 2005 before roll out in 2006.

 Technology

-The technology used is based on the Mondex system.
+The technology used was based on the Mondex system.

 Network

-The TaiwanMoney card is widely accepted including the following:
+The TaiwanMoney card was widely accepted including the following: